planetfederal/gxp/src/doc/tutorial/viewer/featureinfo.rst

      :align: center
      :width: 1000px

-In the :ref:`next section <gxp.viewer.legend>` we will learn how to add a legend to the viewer.
+In the :ref:`next section <sdk.viewer.legend>` we will learn how to add a legend to the viewer.